art345/MeToo/index.md

 <br>

 The context analysis on the other hand shows some interesting tendencies.
-For example, the leisure category includes 'movie*', 'actor*' and its evolution can be associated with event in the holywood world.
-In deed events like the golden globes or the release of the Time's person of the year correspond by a few days to an increase in this category.
+For example, the leisure category includes 'movie*', 'actor*' and its evolution can be associated with events in the holywood world.
+In deed a ceremony like the golden globes or the release of the Time's person of the year correspond by a few days to an increase in this category.
 </div>
 <br>